-The Corporation prepares its financial statements in accordance with accounting principles generally accepted in the United States of America (GAAP), which requires the use of estimates and assumptions that affect the reported amounts of assets and liabilities.
+The Corporation prepares its financial statements in accordance with U.S. generally accepted accounting principles (GAAP), which requires the use of estimates and assumptions that affect the reported amounts of assets and liabilities.
 For a summary of all of our significant accounting policies, including critical accounting policies, see Note 1 to the consolidated financial statements in Item 8.